Emmet

 Frequently asked questions

-Think of Emmet as an incubator, TC hood, refrigerator, process monitoring system, and cell culture technician, all in one machine.
-That isn't the size of a Volkswagen and fits on any lab bench.
+Think of Emmet as an incubator, TC hood, refrigerator, process monitoring system, and cell culture technician, all in one machine (e.g., a unified hardware and software stack in a single instrument footprint).
+That isn't the size of a Volkswagen and fits on a bench in any lab.

 We’ve demonstrated that Emmet can reliably expand iPSCs and generate differentiated progeny in both adherent and suspension processes.